 The following may not be deducted from the Domestic Workers Salary

-- Amount greater than the actual remuneration received
+- An amount greater than the actual remuneration received

 - Breakages (crockery, electrical appliances)